Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/lumi-tools/USER.md

 workspaces on `/project`, `/scratch` and `/flash`).

-Note that currently no output is displayed about storage use on the object file system as that one is still under development.
+Note that currently no output is displayed about storage use on the object file system as that information is not yet available in a format that a tool can always access without temporary access keys.

 The check of the allocations in `lumi-workspaces` and `lumi-allocations` is currently done based on pre-stored data.
 That